 WHAT IS PSORIASIS?

 Psoriasis is a dry skin condition that causes skin cells to grow, or mature, too quickly.
 In healthy skin, this process takes between 21 and 28 days, but only a few days for psoriatic skin.
-This leads to a build-up of skin cells, causing red, dry areas of skin that are covered in silvery scales.
+This leads to a build-up of skin cells causing raised ‘plaques’ on the skin, which can be flaky and scaly.
+Plaques are salmon pink, and well-defined with a silvery surface scale.
+On brown and black skin, the patches can also look purple or dark brown, and the scales may look grey.
 These are not usually as itchy as eczema but can become uncomfortable, and can easily crack and bleed.

 It is estimated that psoriasis affects between 2 and 3% of the UK population, which is over 1.5 million people.
 Psoriasis can start at any age, but most often it begins in the late teens to early 30s or between the ages of 50 and 60.